cdap-guides/cdap-mapreduce-guide/README.rst

   }

-The next step is to implement the Mapper and Reduce classes.
-The Mapper and Reducer classes extend from the standard `Hadoop APIs<http://hadoop.apache.org/docs/r2.3.0/api/org/apache/hadoop/mapreduce/package-summary.html>`_
+In this example Mapper and Reducer classes are built by implementing `Hadoop APIs<http://hadoop.apache.org/docs/r2.3.0/api/org/apache/hadoop/mapreduce/package-summary.html>`_

 In the application, the Mapper class reads the Apache access log event from the stream and produces clientIP and count